AbTrax/YABQOLA/README.md

   - Keeps motion blur, sampling, and output formats in sync across render engines.

 - **Quick Snap**
-  - Captures timestamped stills to a dedicated folder with optional camera overrides.
+  - Pick a source point and a destination point to snap the active selection instantly.
-  - Respects render presets or custom resolution overrides for consistent look-dev snapshots.
+  - Works with objects or mesh components, honoring nearby vertices and object origins.

 - **Physics Dropper**
   - Drops selected objects straight to the nearest surface using ray-cast collisions.